 Can you tell me about your program?

 Our program is one of the most affordable in the nation.
-As part of the application process students are considered for scholarships in conjunction with their application.
+As part of the application process, students are considered for scholarships.
 Many of our students receive funding from the department.
-Additionally, upon admission candidates’ names are given to University Writing who will offer the opportunity to apply/interview to teach Freshman Composition.
+Additionally, upon admission candidates’ names are given to University Writing who will offer the opportunity to apply/interview to teach Freshman Composition, Writing 150.
 The salary for these courses is about $3400 and graduate students may teach one course their first semester and two each following semester.
 And finally, throughout the academic year faculty propose opportunities for teaching and research mentorships.
 These are awarded on a competitive basis and are generally for 12 hours per week which amount to around $3600 for the semester.

 What are the prerequisites for the English MA/MFA programs?

 An undergraduate degree in English or its equivalent is preferred.
 Applicants should have completed a course each in Early (pre-1660) and Late British Literature, a course in American Literature, and a course in Advanced Critical Theory (English 451 or 452.)
 These courses may be taken from any accredited program, online or virtual.